hacker-eleos/scala-reactive-notes/notebooks/week2/week2_5.md

 Testing actors is integral to development.

-Test can only verify externally observable effects.
+Tests can only verify externally observable effects.
 Actors only interact through message passing there is no way to reach into them and to check their current behaviour without sending a message.

 See the class
 ```scala